Zohran Mamdani: Early life and education

 Zohran Kwame Mamdani was born on October 18, 1991, in Kampala, Uganda, the only child of postcolonialist academic Mahmood Mamdani and filmmaker Mira Nair.
 He was given his middle name, Kwame, by his father in honor of Kwame Nkrumah, the first president of Ghana.
-Both his parents are of Indian descent; his father is a Gujarati Shia Muslim from the Khoja community, born in Mumbai and raised primarily in Uganda.
-His mother is a Punjabi Hindu who was born in Rourkela and raised in Bhubaneswar.
+Both his parents are of Indian descent.
+His father is a Gujarati Muslim who was born in Mumbai and raised in Uganda.
+His mother is a Punjabi Hindu.
 His paternal grandparents were born in present-day Tanzania, and his father's family was part of the Indian diaspora in Southeast Africa.
-His maternal grandfather, Amrit Lal Nair, was a former Indian Administrative Service (IAS) officer, and his maternal grandmother, Praveen Nair, was a social worker and founder of the Salaam Baalak Trust in India.
+The Mamdani family belongs to the Khoja Twelver community.

-Mamdani lived in Kampala until he was five, when his family moved to Cape Town, in South Africa's Western Cape province, after his father was appointed head of African studies at the University of Cape Town.
+Mamdani lived in Kampala until the age of five, when his family moved to Cape Town, South Africa, after his father was appointed head of African studies at the University of Cape Town.
 He attended St. George's Grammar School in Mowbray from 1996 to 1998, during the early post-apartheid years.
 He later said that the experience of living in Cape Town "taught me what inequality looks like up close ... [and] that justice has to be more than an idea; it has to be material".

-The family moved to the United States and settled in New York City when Mamdani was seven, and he was raised in Morningside Heights.
-He has described his upbringing as "privileged", saying, "I never had to want for something, and yet I knew that was not in any way the reality for most New Yorkers."
-As a child, he was often present on his mother's film sets, where he was loved by members of the film crews, who variously referred to him as "Z", "Zoru", "Fadoose", and "Nonstop Mamdani".
+The family moved to the United States and settled in New York City when Mamdani was seven, and he was raised in Manhattan's Morningside Heights neighborhood.
+He has called his upbringing "privileged", saying, "I never had to want for something, and yet I knew that was not in any way the reality for most New Yorkers."
+As a child, he was often present on his mother's film sets, where film crew members variously called him "Z", "Zoru", "Fadoose", and "Nonstop Mamdani".